davidmuradov/elp/README.md

 Next steps :

-- Code needs to be refactored a bit in order to facilitate progress and to avoid memory allocation bugs.
+- Code needs to be refactored a bit more.

 - At this point, the output image is processed well enough to be reliably used in a OCR library (like tesseract for example) in order to extract the plate number.
 For this project, a library will not be used for OCR as this step is part of the learning process.

--- Small test
+- As of now, the program depends heavily on how the isolated plate image looks, it would make sense to start working on functions that would detect a plate in a normal image and send the result to the rest of the program.

--- Small test 2
+- Lots of optimizations in image processing.